The Dallas skyline on a sunny day

 (Source: Visit Fort Worth via Facebook)

-You may get more for your money in Fort Worth, with typical home prices about $10,000 lower than in Dallas.
-While you’re looking, be sure to check out our Insider’s Guide to Fort Worth Neighborhoods.
+You may get more for your money in Fort Worth, where the average home value is a few thousand dollars lower than in Dallas.
+And while you’re looking, be sure to check out our Insider’s Guide to Fort Worth Neighborhoods.

 (Source: Klyde Warren Park via Facebook)

-Dallas has plenty of trees and open space, with a whopping 42 square miles of green space!
-While there are hundreds of parks, greenways, and other ways to enjoy Dallas life in the outdoors, we highlighted a few of our favorites:
+Dallas has plenty of trees and open space, with a whopping almost 21,000 acres of green space!
+While there are hundreds of parks, greenways, and other ways to enjoy Dallas life outdoors, here are a few of our favorites:

-• White Rock Lake Park: This 1,015 acre body of water sits just a few miles northeast of downtown Dallas, and it’s an outdoor oasis for young and old.
-You can use the park’s 9 miles of hiking and biking trails, check out the museum, take your four-legged buddy to the dog park, use the picnic areas, or float a boat across the scenic lake.
+This 1,015-acre body of water sits just a few miles northeast of downtown Dallas, and it’s an outdoor oasis for the young and old.
+You can use the park’s nine miles of hiking and biking trails, check out the museum, take your four-legged buddy to the dog park, use the picnic areas, or float a boat across the scenic lake.

-• Dallas Zoo: It’s no surprise that visiting the zoo is one of the most popular things to do in Dallas.
+It’s no surprise that visiting the Dallas Zoo is one of the most popular things to do in the city.
 This huge facility is home to more than 2,000 animals and 406 different species, including many endangered ones.

-• Klyde Warren Park: This 5-acre park may not be as large as some of the city’s other outdoor spaces, but it has so much to offer.
-The park is home to a butterfly garden, yoga classes, movie screenings, a dog park, and plenty of other events.
+This 5.2-acre park may not be as large as some of the city’s other outdoor spaces, but it has so much to offer.
+It’s home to a butterfly garden, dog park, yoga classes, movie screenings, and plenty of other events.

 (Source: Dallas ISD via Facebook)

-According to Niche.com, eight of the Texas’s top 20 schools are located in the Dallas-Fort Worth area, including the #2 and #3 spots, which are both in the Dallas Independent school district.
-Let’s highlight just a few of the best high schools in Dallas, TX.
+According to Niche, eight of Texas’ top 20 schools are located in the Dallas-Fort Worth area, including the No. 2 and No. 3 spots.
+A few of the best high schools in Dallas, TX, include:

-group of adults sitting on a couch in Dallas, TX.
-The photo is framed as an homage to "Friends," with five adults circled sitting in a coffee shop set.
+A group of adults sitting on a couch in Dallas, TX.
+The photo is framed as an homage to the show "Friends," with five adults sitting in a coffee shop set.

 (Source: Visit Dallas via Facebook)

 Forget New York City.
-Living in Dallas is the real American “melting pot”.
-While it was historically a very white cowboy town, in recent years the city has diversified dramatically.
-Now, about 40% of the city is Hispanic and 25% of the city is African-American.
-It’s an awesome place for those who want to raise their family in a diverse setting.
+Living in Dallas is living in the real American “melting pot.”
+While it was historically a very White cowboy town, in recent years the city has diversified dramatically.
+Now, about 42 percent of the city is Hispanic and 24 percent of the city is Black or African-American.
+It’s an awesome place for those who want to raise their families in a diverse setting.

-Plus, about 25% of the population of Dallas is foreign-born, meaning that the city has a rich international feel.
-So whether you’re in the mood for Mexican, Mediterranean, Columbian, Taiwanese, or Ethiopian cuisine, there’s always a local restaurant around to satisfy your cravings.
+Plus, nearly 24 percent of the population of Dallas is foreign-born, meaning that the city has a rich international feel.
+That also means unique restaurants and easy access to food from around the world.
+So whether you’re in the mood for Mexican, Mediterranean, Columbian, Taiwanese, or Ethiopian cuisine (to name a few), there’s always a local restaurant around to satisfy your cravings.

 (Source: Visit Dallas via Facebook)

 If you think it gets hot where you live, you better check out the Dallas weather.
-During June, July, and August the average high is above 90 degrees.
+During June, July, and August, the average high is above 90 degrees Fahrenheit.
 And the thermometer will regularly peak above 100.
-Yikes.
+Yikes!

 (Source: Visit Frisco, TX via Facebook)